Saint Lucia: Culture

+Media

 Music

 Saint Lucian music is heavily influenced by elements of African music, especially rhythmically.
 The most popular music genres in Saint Lucia are calypso, soca, dancehall, reggae, zouk, and folk music.
-Dennery Segment, a subgenre of soca, was developed on the island.
+Dennery Segment, a genre influenced by Angolan Kuduro, Saint Lucian Solo music and Dancehall was developed on the island.
 The internationally renowned Saint Lucia Jazz Festival is held annually, and the festival is a major source of revenue for the country's economy.

 Food

-Saint Lucian cuisine is a mix of American, European, Indian and Caribbean dishes.
-Some common dishes include macaroni pie, stewed chicken, rice and peas, roti and soups packed full with fresh locally produced vegetables.
-All mainstream meat and poultry are eaten in St. Lucia; meat and seafood are normally stewed and browned to create a rich gravy sometimes served over ground provisions or rice.
-Johnny Cakes (known as bakes) are also common, and are served with different sides, such as saltfish.
+Saint Lucian cuisine is a mix of African, European, Indian and Caribbean dishes.
+Some common dishes include macaroni pie, stewed chicken, rice and peas, roti (Indian flatbreads) and soups made with fresh locally produced vegetables.
+All mainstream meat and poultry are eaten in St. Lucia; meat and seafood are normally stewed and browned to create a rich gravy sometimes served over "ground provisions" (vegetables) or rice.
+Johnny cakes (known as bakes) are also common, and are served with different side dishes, such as saltfish.
 The national dish of Saint Lucia is green figs and saltfish.

 Sports

-Like most Caribbean islands, cricket is the most popular sport in Saint Lucia.
+As with most Caribbean islands, cricket is the most popular sport in Saint Lucia.
 The Windward Islands cricket team includes players from Saint Lucia and plays in the West Indies regional tournament.
 Daren Sammy became the first Saint Lucian to represent the West Indies on his debut in 2007, and was made captain in 2010.
+The Saint Lucia Kings is a T20 franchise playing in the Caribbean Premier League based in this said island nation.
 Sailing is also a major sport in Saint Lucia, with the Atlantic Rally for Cruisers (ARC) race beginning in the Canary Islands and ending on the island.
-Other sports that are popular on the island include football, basketball, swimming, tennis, golf and volleyball.
+Other sports that are popular on the island include football, basketball, tennis, golf and volleyball.
 Karate and boxing have also seen increased popularity in recent years.

+Julien Alfred won the nation's first-ever Olympic medal, when she won the women's 100 meters event in 10.72 seconds at the 2024 Summer Olympics held in Paris, France.